Quantcast

 Watch Who You Talk to—But Do Talk to Someone

 Back when the two virgin couples that I referred to got married, I was personally still gettin' it in pretty regularly at the time.
 Because of that, I wasn't the most…sensitive when it came to the advice that I gave the first wife who got married.
-I was telling her stuff like, "Girl, you're gonna be hanging off of chandeliers!" when the reality is, first-time sex can be awkward, uncomfortable, and even a little messy.
+I was telling her stuff like, "Girl, you're gonna be hanging off of chandeliers!" when the reality is, that first-time sex can be awkward, uncomfortable, and even a little messy.
 When she came back and told me that her "freaky friends" had ill-prepared her, I wised up with the second wife and told her what my first time was like.
 She came back like, "THANK YOU!
 When I saw that big ol' thing, I literally freaked out for the first three nights!"

 Moral to the story, it's OK—advisable even—to talk to someone other than your soon-to-be spouse about your feelings while inquiring what to expect.
 Just make sure they are a safe place who will offer some insightful tips that will calm your spirits and also get you excited about ALL that is to come!